ON THIS PAGE: You will learn about the different treatments doctors use for children with medulloblastoma. Use the menu to see other pages.

 Before surgery, talk with the health care team about the possible side effects from the specific surgery your child will have.
 Learn more about the basics of surgery.

-A type of radiation therapy that may be used for medulloblastoma is proton therapy.
+One type of radiation therapy that may be used for medulloblastoma is proton therapy.
 Proton therapy is a type of external-beam radiation therapy that uses protons rather than x-rays.
 At high energy, protons can destroy tumor cells.
-Proton therapy is becoming more widely used in the United States.
+Talk with your child's doctor about whether proton therapy is recommended and available nearby.

 Because radiation therapy can sometimes interfere with the growth and development of a child’s brain and spine, the doctor may choose to treat the tumor in another way.
 If radiation therapy is recommended, the approach will be based on the child’s age and the features of the tumor (see Stages):